Emotion Entanglement and Bayesian Inference for Multi-Dimensional Emotion Understanding: Introduction

 \section{Introduction}

 Emotional intelligence (EI) refers to the ability to recognize, understand, and regulate emotions in oneself and others \cite{Mayer2004-dt}.
-Emotions play a fundamental role in human cognition, influencing decision making, social interaction, and behavioral responses to environmental stimuli \cite{Hieida2018DeepEA}.
+Emotions play a fundamental role in human cognition, influencing decision making, social interaction, and behavioural responses to environmental stimuli \cite{Hieida2018DeepEA}.
 Because emotional signals are often implicit and context-dependent, understanding them requires interpreting subtle linguistic cues, situational context, and interpersonal relationships.
-In natural language processing, this ability is typically evaluated through emotion classification tasks that aim to measure a system's capacity for \textit{Emotion Understanding} (EU), namely the interpretation of emotions expressed within textual context \cite{sabour-etal-2024-emobench, Buechel2017EmoBankST}.
+In NLP, this ability is typically evaluated through emotion classification tasks that aim to measure a system's capacity for \textit{Emotion Understanding} (EU), namely the interpretation of emotions expressed within a textual context \cite{sabour-etal-2024-emobench, Buechel2017EmoBankST}.
 Despite significant progress in affective computing, modelling emotions remains challenging because emotional expressions are subjective, context-sensitive, and often intertwined with social dynamics \cite{Izard2002-ph, Perloff1997-za}.
+As the existing NLP systems become increasingly capable of producing fluent and contextually appropriate responses, it becomes more important to know if LLMs genuinely understand emotions, or do they merely reproduce linguistic patterns associated with emotional language \cite{sabour-etal-2024-emobench}?